-SOURCE: DJJ intake complaint data for felonies against persons, FY11-20.
+SOURCE: DJJ intake complaint data for felonies against persons, FV11-20.

-NOTE: Not all of the difference shown here can be attributed to race alone.
+Racial disparities between Black and white youth in the juvenile justice system for non-person felonies a Initial detention decision is made by DJJ intake officer at the court service unit, but this decision is then reassesed by a judge within 72 hours of the initial detainment to determine whether NOTE: Not all of the difference shown here can be attributed to race alone.
 While some amount of difference can be attributable to race, the exact amount cannot be determined.
-However, at each of the decision points shown above, there is a statistically significant relationship between race and the likelihood to move forward at each step of the process.
+However, at each of the decision points shown above, there is a statistically significant relationship between race and the likelihood to move forward at each step of the process. youth should continue to be held in secure detention until their adjudicatory hearing.